Tai-Pan (film): Reception

 The film gained poor reviews.
 Walter Goodman of The New York Times said of it: "You have to say this for Tai-Pan: it's ridiculous – but in a big way.
 It's two hours of Super Comics: Bearded Brutes!
 Busty Belles!
 Bloody Blades!
 Exotic Settings!
 Colorful Costumes!
 A Beheading!
 A Castration!
 A Typhoon!"
 Roger Ebert called it "the embodiment of those old movie posters where the title is hewn from solid rock and tiny figures scale it with cannons strapped to their backs, while the bosoms of their women heave in the foreground. [...]
-Of the women of 'Tai-Pan,' it can be said that Joan Collins could have played each and every one of them at some point in her career".
+Of the women of Tai-Pan, it can be said that Joan Collins could have played each and every one of them at some point in her career".
 The Los Angeles Times Kevin Thomas said, "anyone who enjoyed James Clavell's epic novel of the early China traders can only wish that it had never arrived.
-So truly and consistently terrible is 'Tai-Pan' that it could stand as a textbook example of how not to adapt a historical adventure-romance into a movie".
-Chen was nominated for two Golden Raspberry Award as Worst Actress and Worst New Star.
+So truly and consistently terrible is Tai-Pan that it could stand as a textbook example of how not to adapt a historical adventure-romance into a movie".
+Chen was nominated for two Golden Raspberry Awards as Worst Actress and Worst New Star (both for Joan Chen) at the 7th Golden Raspberry Awards.

 Tai-Pan holds a 13% rating on Rotten Tomatoes based on seven reviews.

 Box office

 The film was not a box office success.
 Clavell expressed disappointment with the film adaptation: "I haven't seen the film.
 It just hasn't been convenient for me to see it...
 I would like to get the rights to my book back and turn it into a mini-series".
+Clavell eventually did buy back the rights in July 1991.